IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.5.md

 * The Spirit is the source of human life - "has made me"
 * The Spirit adorns the heavens - beautifying and ordering creation
-* The Spirit's work in creation is active and powerful
 * **JWs:** Job 33:4 means God's life-force created humans; Job 26:13 means God's power decorated the sky
 * **Illogical:** Job 33:4 attributes direct creative action to the Spirit ("has made"), not passive transmission.
 Job 26:13 credits the Spirit with aesthetic work - "adorning" requires design and purpose